School of Interactive Computing,

 Jason Elliott obtained his Ph.D. in Computer Science from the Georgia Institute of Technology in December, 2005.
 His dissertation research involved describing different approaches to exploration in the AquaMOOSE 3D environment, a graphical online community designed to provide students with a novel way to explore and learn about mathematics.
 Jason received his B.S. degree in Computer Science from North Carolina State University in 1997 and his M.S. degree in Computer Science from the Georgia Institute of Technology in 2001.

-Andrea Forte is an Assistant Professor in the College of Computing and Informatics at Drexel University.
+Andrea Forte is dean of the University of Michigan School of Information.
 She studies and designs technologies that support collaboration, cooperation, and learning.
 Her research spans the areas of computer-supported cooperative work, social computing, and the learning sciences.
-She graduated from Georgia Tech College of Computing with a PhD in 2009.
+She graduated from the Georgia Tech College of Computing with a PhD in 2009.

 Jim Hudson finished his Ph.D. in Computer Science from the College of Computing at the Georgia Institute of Technology.
 His dissertation research looked at how small group discussions for educational purposes change when they move from the face-to-face classroom into an online chat environment.
 He worked as a postdoctoral researcher in Advanced Concepts & Technologies at Pitney Bowes, studying the management of the innovation process inside of corporate settings.
-He is now the Global Research Manager of Customer Experience and Design with Paypal.
+He was previously the Global Research Manager of Customer Experience and Design with Paypal.

 Kurt Luther completed his Ph.D. in Human-Centered Computing at Georgia Tech in 2012.
 For his dissertation work, he studied leadership in online creative collaboration and led the development of Pipeline, a free software tool for organizing creative projects online.
 While in graduate school, Kurt interned with YouTube's User Experience team and the Social Computing groups at Microsoft Research and IBM Research.
-He was previously a postdoctoral fellow in the HCI Institute at Carnegie Mellon University, and is now an Assistant Professor of Computer Science at Virginia Tech.
+He was previously a postdoctoral fellow in the HCI Institute at Carnegie Mellon University, and is now an Associate Professor of Computer Science at Virginia Tech.

 Susan Gov received her MSCS with a specialization in HCI in 2006.
 She worked on a user study for her Masters project that entails studying how users create identities in online communities and how these identities are maintained across various online communities/social networking sites.
 Her goal was to understand how the context of an online community affected the way its members create and manage their identities within that community.